osism/release/notes/3.0.0/NOTES.md

   replacement for the standalone docker-compose CLI
 * The configuration of the testbed was minimized and the deployment was made more production-oriented
+* Nexus OSS is available as a service

 ## Removals